640 South State StreetDover, Delaware 19901

 Topical anesthetics (cream or patches put on the skin to numb the area)

 Some children build up a tolerance to sedatives and pain relievers.
-Over time, doses may need to increase or the choice of medications may need to change.
+Over time, doses may need to increase or the choice of medicines may need to change.
 Fear of addiction to narcotics is common among families.
-It is important to understand that the ultimate goals are comfort, function, and overall quality of life, which means taking appropriate measures to assure the child is free from pain.
-There is no evidence of addiction to pain medications in children being treated for cancer.
+It is important to understand that the ultimate goals are comfort, function, and overall quality of life, which means taking steps to assure the child is free from pain.
+There is no evidence of addiction to pain medicines in children being treated for cancer.

-Nonpharmacological pain management is the management of pain without medications.
+Nonpharmacological pain management is the management of pain without medicines.
 This method utilizes ways to alter thinking and focus to decrease pain.
 Methods include:

 Explain each step of a procedure in detail, utilizing simple pictures or diagrams when available.

-Meet with the person who will perform the procedure and allow your child to ask questions ahead of time.
+Meet with the person who will do the procedure and allow your child to ask questions ahead of time.

 Tour the room where the procedure will take place.

-Adolescents may observe a videotape, which describes the procedure, while small children can "play" the procedure on a doll, or observe a "demonstration" on a doll.
+Teens may watch a video, which describes the procedure, while small children can "play" the procedure on a doll, or watch a "demonstration" on a doll.

 Imagery.
 Guiding a child through an imaginary mental image of sights, sounds, tastes, smells, and feelings can often help shift attention away from the pain.